folio-org/stripes/doc/new-development-setup.md

 ### Maintaining your platform

 To pull the latest code for all cloned repositories in your platform or workspace, use `platform pull`.
-When run run from within a workspace, all the available repositories will be pulled.
+When run from within a workspace, all the available repositories will be pulled.

 ```
 $ stripes platform pull